Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 5. Flora and Ritchie Roberts Reserve

-The grassy dunes and natural lagoon in the Flora and Ritchie Roberts Reserve in Curl Curl between Dee Why and Freshwater Beach make for an exciting spot for dogs to have a blast.
+The grassy dunes and natural lagoon at the Flora and Ritchie Roberts Reserve in Curl Curl, nestled between Dee Why and Freshwater Beach, offer a fantastic playground for dogs to explore and enjoy.

-The good news is that dogs are allowed off-leash at all times in the reserve.
-The facilities are excellent, with dog waste bins, a drinking area, and public toilets nearby.
+Even better, dogs are allowed off-leash at all times in the reserve.
+The area is well-equipped, featuring dog waste bins, a drinking station, and public toilets nearby.

 Check the Northern Beaches Council website for more information.